White-tailed eagle: Fish

 Overall, nearly 70 species of fish are known to be taken from throughout the white-tailed eagle's range.
 White-tailed eagles can hunt fish in fresh or saltwater as well as those that prefer brackish water areas.
-However, they are basically restricted to taking fish in extremely shallow water, often by preference in water less than 1 m deep.
+However, they are restricted to taking fish in extremely shallow water, often by preference in water less than 1 m deep.
 Ideal fishing areas can be found in areas such as the Baltic Sea, where low coasts and archipelagos often have relatively shallow water.
 While healthy, large fish are often taken as well, white-tailed eagles often take out sickly, injured, or already dead fish.
 In some cases, the fish prey will float to the surface when infected by fish tapeworm, as is often the case with some fish families such as carp.
 Fish are also caught after being battered, injured, and killed at power plants, from large-scale fishing nets, or are taken directly from human fishermen.
 Benthic fish which tend to cling to rocks or sandy soil in shallows may be more vulnerable since they tend to look downward rather than upward and are less competent at escaping predators coming from above the water's surface.
 Therefore, lurking benthic fish such as lumpsuckers are more vulnerable than many.